nzb-tuxxx/Onleiharr/README.md

 ## Usage
 1. Setup `config.ini` and `apprise.yml` to your needs.
-2. Specify titles of media you want to auto-rent in `auto_rent_criteria.txt`.
+2. Specify titles of media you want to auto-rent in `auto_rent_keywords.txt`.
 3. Run the `main.py` script.

 ## License